cusma/pposdex/README.md

 and no hardware barriers.
 So we have quantitative evidence of Algorand scalability.

 ### Security
 Quantify security is not that simple and out of the scope of this README.
+At the time of writing (Sep 2nd 2023) Algorand never experienced a downtime since the genesis block (June 2019).

 ### Decentralization
 Users participating in Algorand Consensus do not delegate their votes, do not